hmchen47/DataScience/ML/MLNN-Hinton/15-Hierarchy.md

     + a vector of word counts ignoring order
       + throwing away a lot of information
       + retaining a lot of information about the topic of the document
-    + ignoring stop words (like "the" or "over")
-      + not containing much information about the topic
+    + ignoring stop words (like "the" or "over") $\impliedby$ not containing much information about the topic
     + example: counting for various words (see diagram)
       + the counts for the document on the bottom
       + nonzero counts for the words telling the information about the document